-Note 2: The syllabus of each paper will be divided into three or four sections of two or three questions each.
+- Note 2: The syllabus of each course will be divided into three or four sections of two or three questions each.
 The question paper will consist of eight questions divided into sections as indicated in the syllabus.
-The students shall be asked to attempt five questions selecting atleast one question from each section.
+The students shall be asked to attempt five questions selecting atleast one question from each section. - Note 3: As per UGC recommendations, the teaching program shall be supplemented by tutorials and problem solving sessions for each theory paper. - Note 4: Optional courses will be offered subject to availability of requisite resources/ faculty.